-- 6. All samples to be placed on ice as they are collected at the designated time (usually low tide) and during daylight hours, seven (7) samples are to be taken (see Attachment {B}).
-The samples are to be labeled as to their location: - A sample, labeled "bridge" is to be taken using a bucket lowered from the Hwy 101 bridge into the mouth of the Batiquitos Lagoon.
+- An additional eight (8) signs are to be placed South of the Lagoon, starting near the rocky breakwater, at 30 yard (30 long paces) intervals moving South. (see Attachment {A}) - All daily samples to be placed on ice as they are collected at the designated time (usually low tide) and during daylight hours, nine (9) samples are to be taken.
+The samples are to be labeled as to their location: - A point in the receiving water where sewage initially enters the receiving water (RSW-001 Point of Discharge). - A point in the receiving water, upstream of the point of sewage discharge, to capture ambine tconditions absent of sewage discharge impacts (RSW-001U Upstream of Point of Discharge). - A sample, labeled "bridge" is to be taken using a bucket lowered from the Hwy 101 bridge into the mouth of the Batiquitos Lagoon (RSW 001D Downstream of Point of Discharge)..

-The remaining six (6) are to be taken in the surf (no more than ankle deep) moving from 250 feet North of the Lagoon mouth and ending approximately 250 feet South of the Lagoon mouth:
+The remaining six (6) are to be taken in the surf (no more than ankle deep) moving from 150 feet North of the Lagoon mouth and ending approximately 150 feet South of the Lagoon mouth:

-- "1N" will be taken 250 ft North of the Lagoon mouth, - "2N" will be taken 150 ft North of the Lagoon mouth and - "3N" will be taken 50 ft North of the Lagoon mouth. - "4S" will be taken 50 ft South of the Lagoon mouth, - "5S" will be taken 150 ft South of the Lagoon mouth and - "6S" will be taken 250 ft South of the Lagoon mouth. - 7.
-Deliver seven (7) sample bottles to Encina Wastewater Authority Laboratory immediately, after ensuring all bottles are properly labeled with sample location, sample time and date, name of person taking sample and properly filling out Encina Chain of Custody Form (see Attachment (C)).
+- "1N" will be taken 150 ft North of the Lagoon mouth, - "2N" will be taken 100 ft North of the Lagoon mouth and - "3N" will be taken 50 ft North of the Lagoon mouth. - "4S" will be taken 50 ft South of the Lagoon mouth, - "5S" will be taken 100 ft South of the Lagoon mouth and - "6S" will be taken 150 ft South of the Lagoon mouth. - 7.
+Deliver nine (9) sample bottles to Encina Wastewater Authority Laboratory immediately, after ensuring all bottles are properly labeled with sample location, sample time and date, name of person taking sample and properly filling out Encina Chain of Custody Form (see Attachment (C)).